-The San Francisco Bay Area Rapid Transit District is expected to come to market with $309 million1 in Series B-1 Green Bonds and $201 million1 in Series F-1 Green Bonds (collectively, the "Bonds").
+The State of California is expected to come to market with $650 million1 in General Obligation Various Purpose Bonds and $1.65 billion1 in General Obligation Various Purpose Refunding Bonds (collectively, the "Bonds").

-The Tax-Exempt Bonds and the 2019G Bonds are subject to optional and mandatory sinking fund redemption prior to maturity as described in the Preliminary Official Statement.
-The bonds are rated "Aaa" by Moody's and "AAA" by S&P.2
+The Various Purpose Bonds are subject to optional and mandatory sinking fund redemption prior to maturity as described in the Preliminary Official Statement.
+The bonds are rated "Aa3 by Moody's, "AA-" by S&P", and "AA" by Fitch.2

 The bond sale offers attractive benefits to individual investors including prices and yields that match those available to institutional investors and the potential for stable income through the call dates.
-And, for California residents, the tax-exempt portion of the issuance have federal and state tax-exemption on the bond coupon payments.
+And, for California residents, federal and state tax-exemption on the bond coupon payments.

 How to place an order

 The offer is expected to price the week of September 2, 20191, although market conditions and/or the discretion of the issuer may alter the anticipated timeline.
 Individual investors can place orders online or by calling a Fidelity representative at 800-544-5372.
 To stay up-to-date on pricing, credit rating changes, and more, please sign up for Fidelity Alerts and see our Municipal Bond New Issue Offerings.